 that extend beyond the regular curriculum, visit our

 Students and their families are encouraged to attend the information night for the program of their choice to receive specific information about the program and application details.

-Application windows for middle and secondary school Regional Learning Choices Programs are now closed.
+Applications for elementary school Regional Learning Choices Programs are now closed.

 IMPORTANT: If your child attends a Peel District School Board elementary Regional Learning Choices Program, his/her siblings who are also of elementary age must attend elementary schools in the public school system.